redbore/binary-editor/README.md

     - **int64** - 8 byte integer
     - **float32** - 4 byte real number
     - **float64** - 8 byte real number
-- length - Length of string type
+- length(may be a link) - Length of string type